The Cost of Car Ownership in Singapore 2023

 To get the most years out of your car and to minimise the likelihood that your car breaks down (which requires an even larger outlay of funds), it is in your best interest to pay for regular servicing along the intervals recommended by the car's maker.
 Often, maintenance is recommended either every 10,000 kms driven or every 6 months, whichever comes first.
 Most Singaporeans drive under 20,000 kms per year, so for the average driver it will likely be the latter.

 Another recurring cost that car-owners face is the road tax, payable by all owners of Singapore-registered vehicles every six months.
 The amount you will need to pay in road tax depends on the engine capacity of your vehicle, which is measured in cubic centimeters (cc).
 As your car's engine capacity increases, the amount you'll have to pay in road tax increases, making this essentially a tax on your fuel usage.
+You will also need to pay a road tax if you drive an electric car (EV).
+However, if you are an owner of an electric car that is currently in the 90-230kw tax bracket, then you can see a road tax reduction of up to 34% in 2021 as Singapore aims to reward cleaner vehicles.
+Both drivers of private petrol and electric vehicles will see a 1-year road tax rebate for one year starting August 2021.
 You can estimate the road tax for your vehicle using Sgcarmart's road tax calculator.
 For demonstrative purposes, the road tax for petrol-using vehicles is calculated as follows:

 In addition to the above costs, drivers in Singapore also need to pay continually for petrol and parking, like drivers anywhere else.
 A Toyota Corolla Altis, for example, gets an average of 15.4 kms per liter.
-Given April 2017 petrol prices at about S$2.06/liter, driving 17,500 kms in one year in this car would cost you S$2,341.
+Given petrol prices are currently at around S$2.90/liter, driving 17,500 kms in one year in this car would cost you S$3,295.